kanboard/documentation/content/en/v1/user/markdown_syntax.md

         parent: Using Kanboard
 ---

-Kanboard use the [Markdown syntax](http://en.wikipedia.org/wiki/Markdown) for comments or task descriptions.
+Kanboard uses the [Markdown syntax](http://en.wikipedia.org/wiki/Markdown) for comments and task descriptions.

-Bold and italic
+Bold and Italic
 ---------------

-- Bold text: Use 2 asterisks or 2 underscores
+- Bold text: Use 2 asterisks or 2 underscores.
-- Italic text: Use 1 asterisk or 1 underscore
+- Italic text: Use 1 asterisk or 1 underscore.

 ```markdown
 This **word** is very __important__.